Writing

 I was finished being a migrating butterfly living wherever in a tent.
 I wanted interesting computer work and to study the structure of the universe.
 My new path would be to university with two goals: 1) Get enough education to work in computers.
 2) Figure out how to draw in multiple dimensions.

 It was a curious question, how to draw in multiple dimensions?
 This was before the internet and I couldn’t find a book on drawing n-dimensional cubes.
-I would have to develop my own way.
-It would take two years to get enough education to work in computers, and gain the skills to draw multidimensional cubes.
+It would take two years to get enough education to work in computers and gain the skills to draw multidimensional cubes.

 The practical question was, could a homeless high school dropout handle university courses?
-I would take a test course and see.
 In the spring of ‘82, I moved to Winnipeg, Manitoba, Canada, found a bachelor apartment in a house, got a job on a golf course, applied to the University of Manitoba and was conditionally accepted.
 I signed up for first year, first part of calculus.
 I passed!
 I signed up for the second part of calculus.
 I passed!
 I received credit for another math course by writing and passing the final exam.
 I was on my way to major life changes.
-As I did when I was on the road, I got myself two books: a sociology book and a book of Shelley’s Romantic age poems to guide myself through social cultural changes.
+As I did when I was on the road, I got myself two books.
+This time, a guide to become a regular urbanite.
+I bought a sociology book and a book of Shelley’s Romantic age poems.

 ...